 the common-sense decision to declare that yellow mimosa, a feral native species, can be cleared without approvals.

-Self-assessable codes of practice for certain low-risk clearing activities are due to be implemented in 2014, in some cases replacing the need for a PVP.
+Self-assessable codes of practice for certain low-risk clearing activities will be implemented this year, in some cases replacing the need for a PVP.

 The existing clearing rules remain in place until the new self-assessable codes are finalised.